-- Chemotherapy: Chemotherapy involves anti-cancer drugs that are injected into a vein or in a pill form, taken by mouth.
-It is the most often recommended treatment for small cell lung cancer or lung cancer that has spread.
+- Chemotherapy: Anti-cancer drugs that are injected into a vein or in a pill form, taken by mouth.
+The most-often recommended treatment for small cell lung cancer or lung cancer that has spread.

-- Proton therapy: Proton therapy delivers high doses of radiation directly into the tumor.
-This advanced form of radiation targets only the cancer and doesn’t affect the surrounding healthy tissue and vital organs.
+- Proton therapy: Delivers high doses of radiation directly into the tumor.
+This advanced form of radiation targets only the cancer and doesn't affect the surrounding healthy tissue and vital organs.

-- Radiation therapy: We use innovative radiation therapy techniques such as brachytherapy, 3D conformal radiation therapy and intensity-modulated radiotherapy to precisely target the tumor.
+- Radiation therapy: We use innovative techniques such as brachytherapy, 3D conformal radiation therapy and intensity-modulated radiotherapy to precisely target the tumor.

 Surgical Expertise in Minimally Invasive Procedures

-If surgery is necessary, our skilled thoracic surgeons have advanced training in minimally invasive techniques.
-Our team is able to use this less invasive approach in the majority of our surgeries for less pain, faster recovery and improved outcomes.
+When surgery is necessary, our skilled thoracic surgeons have advanced training in minimally invasive techniques.
+Our team uses this less-invasive approach in the majority of our surgeries for less pain, faster recovery and improved outcomes.

 We offer a range of surgical procedures for optimal treatment of lung cancer, including: